Incoming Students

 Choosing appropriate course placement is based on several factors including your experience in high school, Advanced Placement, Pre-Matriculation Credit and/or International Baccalaureate scores, and required or suggested prerequisites.
 Each department has its own guidelines for placement and course sequencing.

-Does Duke have a foreign language requirement?
+Does Duke have a language requirement?

-Go to the Trinity languages page, and click on the department of the foreign language you are interested in and then look over their placement guidelines.
-You can also Google, Duke (name of foreign language) placement.
+Go to the Trinity languages page, and click on the department of the language you are interested in and then look over their placement guidelines.
+You can also Google, Duke (name of language) placement.
 Do your best to choose a course based on the departmental placement recommendations, and then talk with the instructor the first day to make sure the course is a good fit for you.

-It's a good idea to begin your foreign language requirement early, especially if you're planning to study away or develop a high level of language facility.
+It's a good idea to begin your language requirement early, especially if you're planning to study away or develop a high level of language facility.
 If you can enroll for the course you place into based on the department's placement recommendations, it's a good idea to start in the fall.
 If the appropriate level class is full, you can postpone until spring, but you can also check the class later, before classes begin, to see if it opens up.
 Many language departments offer most options in fall and spring, but some less common languages only begin in fall, so check with the departments to see when classes are offered.
 You can find contact information for the language departments here.

 ap/ other pre-college credits